 Students apply online for each of these programs through the GSOM Admissions Office.
-Students should contact the Interim Director of Admissions (firstname.lastname@example.org) for more information about application requirements.
+Students should contact the Director of Graduate Student Recruitment (email@example.com) for more information about application requirements.

-Current students who are considering enrolling in an additional degree program to do a dual degree should contact the GSOM Program Manager (email@example.com) as soon as possible to go over degree requirements.
-These are unique to the student’s current program and the program he wishes to add.
+Current students who are considering enrolling in an additional degree program (dual degree) should contact the GSOM Program Manager (firstname.lastname@example.org) as soon as possible to review degree requirements of current and desired programs.